 Durable, rugged, and ready to take on every drop, rock garden, and rowdy root section your little grom can find, the Prevelo Zulu is a true warrior at heart.
-With a 66° head tube angle and an 80 mm Manitou air fork, the Zulu bombs downhill for breakfast and then pulls out its 12-speed, 11-50t cassette for a power climb back up during lunch.
+With a 66° head tube angle and an 100mm air fork, the Zulu bombs downhill for breakfast and then pulls out its 10-speed, 11-48t cassette for a power climb back up during lunch.

-When things really get rowdy, the Zulu’s hydraulic disc brakes with 160/140 mm rotors are equipped for the task, while its tubeless-ready setup allows for lower PSI’s to keep traction flowing.
-As icing on the cake, the Zulu also comes equipped with a SRAM NX Eagle drivetrain and is dropper post compatible.
+When things really get rowdy, the Zulu’s hydraulic disc brakes with dual 160 mm rotors are equipped for the task, while its tubeless-ready setup allows for lower PSI’s to keep traction flowing.
+As icing on the cake, the Zulu is dropper post compatible.

 Designed for more aggressive and adventurous riders, if your little grom eagerly seeks out jump lines and is waking you up bright and early to hit the trails, the Zulu is their perfect partner in crime.